stanfordfuturebay/osrm-local/README.md

 For help with the Mac version, reach out to Max, who is continuing to streamline the process.

+You'll need to start by installing homebrew.
+You can do that by running the command below.
+/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 ### Installing

 Followed roughly the first half of the instructions [here](https://gist.github.com/jyt109/76eba9b502e2c90bb728) to get it running.
 When trying to follow the quickstart guide [here](<https://github.com/Project-OSRM/osrm-backend/wiki/Building-OSRM>), it seems like the "mason" folder isn't created.
 But, once I install all of the dependencies etc., I then run the